JustGlowing/chalice-packs/README.md

 # chalice-packs

-A collection of scripts to build packages for Chalice (AWS lambda) to use libraries that are normally too big to be installed using the `requirement.txt` file.
+A collection of scripts to build packages for <a href="https://github.com/aws/chalice">Chalice</a> (AWS lambda) to use libraries that are normally too big to be installed using the `requirement.txt` file.

 Note that the scripts need to be run from a machine similar to the one implemented from the labda system (generally Linux 64 bit).